Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-A marked increase in the precision of experiments with neutrons has occurred over the last two decades, revealing a disagreement between two complementary methods of neutron lifetime measurements.
-Ultracold neutron (UCN) bottle experiments use magnetic~\citep{Pattie:2017vsj, Ezhov:2014tna} or gravitational~\citep{Serebrov:2004zf, Pichlmaier:2010zz, Steyerl:2012zz, ARZUMANOV201579, Serebrov:2017bzo, Serebrov:2017jvb} traps to measure the rate of neutron disappearance, giving a mean lifetime of $879.4\pm 0.6\,$s~\citep{ParticleDataGroup:2020ssz} ($878.4\pm0.5\,$s including \citep{UCNt:2021pcg}).
+We report on a first experimental demonstration of the cold neutron regeneration approach at the Spallation Neutron Source (SNS), summarized previously \cite{Broussard:2017yev,Broussard:2019tgw}.
+This experiment addresses a new theoretical model of non-degenerate mirror dark matter~\cite{Berezhiani:2018eds}, proposed as a potential explanation of the neutron lifetime anomaly--the disagreement between two complementary methods of neutron lifetime measurements.
+Ultracold neutron (UCN) bottle experiments use magnetic~\citep{Ezhov:2014tna, Pattie:2017vsj} or gravitational~\citep{Serebrov:2004zf, Pichlmaier:2010zz, Steyerl:2012zz, ARZUMANOV201579, Serebrov:2017bzo, Serebrov:2017jvb} traps to measure the rate of neutron disappearance, giving a mean lifetime of $879.4\pm 0.6\,$s~\citep{ParticleDataGroup:2020ssz} ($878.4\pm0.5\,$s including \citep{UCNt:2021pcg}).
 Cold neutron beam experiments detect the appearance of either protons~\citep{Byrne:1996zz,Nico:2004ie,Yue:2013qrc} or electrons~\citep{Sumi:2021svn} from neutron $\beta$-decay.
-These beam experiments find a neutron lifetime of $888.1 \pm 2.0\,$s, which is $>4\, \sigma$ higher than the bottle experiments.
+These beam experiments find a neutron lifetime of $888.1 \pm 2.0\,$s, due primarily to the Beam Lifetime result~\cite{Yue:2013qrc}, which is $>4\, \sigma$ higher than the bottle experiments.

-Although this difference could be attributed to some not yet understood experimental systematic effects, it is interesting to explore whether it can be the manifestation of new physics.
-It has been suggested that the neutron could decay into unobserved dark matter particles and lower the apparent lifetime determined in ultracold neutron bottles by $\sim$1\%~\citep{BerezhianiINT,Fornal:2018eol}.
-These proposed decay modes have been severely constrained by subsequent searches~\citep{Tang:2018eln,UCNA:2018hup,Klopf:2019afh}.
-Also, it has been emphasized that consistency of the current neutron $\beta$-decay dataset with Cabibbo-Kobayashi-Maskawa matrix unitarity and superallowed nuclear decays strongly disfavors the idea of neutron dark decay models as an explanation for the lifetime discrepancy~\citep{Czarnecki:2018okw,Dubbers:2018kgh}.
+Although this difference could be attributed to some not yet understood experimental systematic effects in ~\cite{Yue:2013qrc}, it could be the manifestation of new physics.
+The neutron could decay into dark matter and lower the apparent lifetime determined in ultracold neutron bottles by $\sim$1\%~\citep{Fornal:2018eol,Berezhiani:2018udo}.
+These proposed decay modes have been constrained by direct searches~\citep{Tang:2018eln,UCNA:2018hup,Klopf:2019afh}.
+Also, it has been emphasized that consistency of the current neutron $\beta$-decay dataset with Cabibbo-Kobayashi-Maskawa matrix unitarity and superallowed nuclear decays disfavors neutron dark decay models as an explanation for the lifetime discrepancy~\citep{Czarnecki:2018okw,Dubbers:2018kgh,Belfatto:2019swo}.